 This particular recipe tastes best when it’s served the day you make it.
 But I have made it the day before serving in the past and it’s turned out just fine.
 It’s up to you!

 So, friends, add this to your summer cookout menu!
 And while you’re at it, check out these great cookout dishes:

-A healthy twist on classic potato salad, made with fresh scallions and dill coupled with olive oil and dijon.
-Perfect for a summer cookout.
+A healthy twist on classic potato salad, made with fresh scallions and dill and coated with olive oil, vinegar, and dijon.
+This no mayo potato salad is perfect for a summer cookout.

 - 1/2 tsp salt

 - 2 tbsp dill freshly chopped, more to taste